 Blends and Cottons

-The fewer cleaners and chemicals you add, the better off your sheets will be.
+The less cleaners and chemicals you add, the better off your sheets will be.
 Brighteners and bleaches will weaken the fibers and change the colors, making your sheets dull and shortening their lifespan.
 Put ¼ cup of lemon juice instead of bleach into the wash cycle to brighten your sheets.
-Detergent can also be a problem if the sheets retain any soap residue, as they can feel scratchy and stiff.
-To fix this, use around half the recommended amount of detergent and put a cup of white vinegar to the rinse cycle to get all the detergent out.
-Dryer sheets and fabric softeners could make your laundry smell good, however, they cause buildup over time because they coat fibers.
-They could also make whites and colors look gray, plus make the cotton material less absorbent.
+Detergent can also be a problem if sheets retain any soap residue, as they can feel scratchy and stiff.
+To fix this, use around half the recommended amount of detergent and put a cup of white vinegar into the rinse cycle to get all the detergent out.
+Dryer sheets and fabric softeners could make your laundry smell god, however they cause buildup over time because they coat fibers.
+They could also make whites and colors look gray, plus make cotton material less absorbent.
 Line dry your sheets instead for a fresh scent.

 Linen and silk are smooth, comfortable and soft and look great on your bed.
 You can keep them looking this way with a bit of extra attention.
 Wash new silk sheets a couple of times by hand to soften them up with lukewarm water and a very mild soap with no long soaking, scrubbing or energetic wringing.
 Wrap them in a bath towel and twist to get the water out of them.
 After they are broken in, you can use the gentle cycle on your washing machine with tepid water no higher than 86 degrees Fahrenheit with one spin cycle.
 Harsh detergents, hot water, brighteners and bleaches will damage the silk thread.
 Linen will get softer after each washing and won’t shed or pill.
 Water temperatures under 104 degrees Fahrenheit and a mild detergent are best for linen.
 Bleach will break down flax fibers and make them wear out sooner.